 First approved by the FDA in 1986, Buspar is now discontinued, although Buspar medication is still available in generic form as buspirone, although many people still use Buspar and buspirone interchangeably.
-The medication was not discontinued for reasons of safety or effectiveness.
+The medication was discontinued for reasons of safety and effectiveness.

 What is Buspar?